 However, the visual history is of American comics and cartoons, which does not fit the already established visual style of the franchise.
 It goes to the opposite direction, choosing to be family safe and effectively disregards what the previous games wanted to convey.
 Killer Instinct may have brought Rash into 3D, but holy shit it shows respect towards the series and its spirit in every single way this new game doesn’t.

 You know what makes this incarnation of a Battletoad so damn great?
-It’s fun and cartoony, its mischeavous, it showcases childish humour and yet its rough, raw and has edge to it.
-There are no flip flopping with a goddamn fish, what you get is massive fisting and spiky booting.
+It’s fun and cartoony, its mischievous, it showcases childish humour and yet its rough, raw and has edge to it.
+There are no flip-flopping with a goddamn fish, what you get is massive fisting and spiky booting.
 There are actual spikes, not whatever shit green shit Pimple’s redesign has on its wrists and belt.

 They also use flipped sprites in an era where memory should not be a goddamn problem.
 This is best seen with Zitz’s, the middle one’s, arm thingies

 That’s all good Aalt, but Battletoads was always kiddy stuff.
 That’s what many may want to think, but the arcade Battletoads showcases what Rare would do if they had pretty much no limitations regarding censorship.

 This game shows perhaps the best what sort of core Battletoads have in terms of visual themes.
 Visceral violence and hard-hitting head bashing with nothing held back.
 You smash your enemies heads in, you cut them off with an Axe kick, you split them with a spiky slam or kick them off the screen as they scurry off.
 It’s everything your mother would hate in games that look like they’re for kids.
 All that is lacking from the new Battletoads game and that is why there is a large portion disliking it.
 Rather than looking and feeling like a Battletoads game, it looks like a cheap knock-off.